-In February 2023, Sens.
-Ossoff and Cynthia Lummis (R-WY), along with Sens.
-Mazie Hirono (D-HI), Thom Tillis (R-NC), Tammy Duckworth (D-IL), Marsha Blackburn (R-TN), and Amy Klobuchar (D-MN), called on the VA to expand access to mobile mammography units, improve advanced mammography equipment, and enhance outreach services to better publicize mammography services.
+Sens.
+Ossoff and Lummis, along with Sens.
+Mazie Hirono (D-HI), Thom Tillis (R-NC), Tammy Duckworth (D-IL), Marsha Blackburn (R-TN), and Amy Klobuchar (D-MN), are calling on the VA to put more resources toward expanding access to mobile mammography units, improving advanced mammography equipment, and enhancing outreach services to better publicize mammography services.

 According to the National Library of Medicine, female veterans were nearly three times more likely to develop invasive breast cancer than the rest of the population.

 Although mammogram services significantly help reduce women’s risk of dying from breast cancer, Sen. Ossoff heard from veterans across Georgia about their lack of access to these vital cancer screenings, especially for female veterans in rural areas.